Baebel43/team5capstone/Documentation/Signoffs/Video.md

 ### Meeting Syncing with Work Subsystem Constraint

 The video output from the Visual Subsystem shall synchronize with the Work Subsystem.
 This is to ensure the user’s visuals are in sync with the current point in the work map they are experiencing.
 For instance, if the video shows the user going up a hill, they will also experience increased resistance due to the work map.
+This will be done by associating each frame recorded or interpolated with a specific distance, and then display each frame depending on the distance the user has traveled in total.
 This constraint is essential to make the replays immersisive to the user.